DataONEorg/k8s-cluster/storage/Ceph/Ceph-CSI.md

 Up to: [Storage provisioning](../storage.md)

-The Ceph Container Storage Interface (CSI) driver (https://github.com/ceph/ceph-csi) for Ceph Rados Block Device (RBD) and Ceph File System (CephFS) can be used to provide Ceph storage to applications running on k8s.
+The [Ceph Container Storage Interface](https://github.com/ceph/ceph-csi) (CSI) driver for Ceph Rados Block Device (RBD) and Ceph File System (CephFS) can be used to provide Ceph storage to applications running on k8s.

 The Ceph CSI driver can provision static or dynamic Persistent Volumes (PV) for either RADOS Block Devices (RBD) or Ceph File System (CephFS) volumes.

 A separate driver is required for RBD and CephFS, which can be installed using Helm.

 Note that accessing RBD images with Ceph CSI currently does not allow multiple k8s pods to access the same storage in RWX (read write many) mode.

 ## Installing Ceph CSI RBD Plugin

-Ceph CSI RBD helm installation instructions can be found [here](https://github.com/ceph/ceph-csi/blob/devel/charts/ceph-csi-rbd/README.md).
+Ceph CSI RBD helm installation information can be found [here](https://github.com/ceph/ceph-csi/blob/devel/charts/ceph-csi-rbd/README.md).

 Command line options to helm supply most of the information that is needed for the installation.
-Two items that need to be manually created and installed are the `secret.yaml`, and `csi-config-map.yaml` files.
+Two items that need to be manually created and installed befor the helm installatin are the `secret.yaml`, and `csi-config-map.yaml` files.

 Here is an example `csi-config-map.yaml` file: